Daniela Elser: Worrying phrase Queen keeps repeating amid health crisis - NZ Herald

 Most obviously, missing the Synod is not a decision that would have been made lightly.

-The sovereign's absence at the Synod was the first time in her reign that she has not attended this event (she is after all the Supreme Governor of the Church of England) adding even more sinister weight to her no-show.
+The sovereign's absence at the Synod was the first time in her reign that she has not attended the event (she is after all the Supreme Governor of the Church of England).
 Surely the Palace would have done whatever was necessary to get her there if it had even been a remote possibility.

-Which is to say, there is every chance that this week's conference could be the last such event that Her Majesty could go to, thus putting her decision to miss proceedings in an even more ominous light.
+Which is to say, there is every chance that this week's conference could be the last such event that Her Majesty could go to.

-The painful question that needs to be asked today, gird your loins appropriately, – is Buckingham Palace preparing us for something?
+The painful question that needs to be asked is whether Buckingham Palace is preparing us for something?
 Is all this talk of "none of us living forever" an indication that sombre and historic events could be just around the corner?
 That whatever is troubling the Queen is more serious than anyone is letting on?

-Similarly, no details have come to light about why the nonagenarian was secretly hospitalised last month for the first time in eight years.
-(And on that previous occasion it had only been for gastroenteritis, a fact the palace clearly made plain).
+Similarly, no details have come to light about why the nonagenarian was hospitalised last month for the first time in eight years.
+(On that previous occasion it had been for gastroenteritis, a fact the palace clearly made plain).

-On October 20, with the Royal Standard still flying over Windsor, the press had been led to believe that she was safely tucked up in the Castle, with a warm cup of Horlicks and a Black Beauty re-run to enjoy, as she got some much-needed rest (okay, the last part I'm assuming).
+On October 20, with the Royal Standard still flying over Windsor, the press had been led to believe that she was safely tucked up in the Castle.
 In fact, she was actually nearly 40km away in a Marylebone hospital.

-That farce of sorts set the tone for coming up to a month of cancellations and detail-free statements coming out of the royal house during which the Queen has pulled out her two-day tour of Northern Ireland, her Cop26 appearance, and her attendance at the Festival of Remembrance.
+That set the tone for coming up to a month of cancellations and detail-free statements coming out of the royal house during which the Queen has pulled out her two-day tour of Northern Ireland, her Cop26 appearance, and her attendance at the Festival of Remembrance.

-While earlier this week, she had been slated to join proceedings at the London Cenotaph to mark Remembrance Sunday, less than two hours before kick off, the Palace revealed that she had sprained her back and would not be going.
+Earlier this week, she had been scheduled to join proceedings at the London Cenotaph to mark Remembrance Sunday.
+Less than two hours before kick off, the Palace revealed that she had sprained her back and would not be going.

 Unlike previous bouts of ill health, when some brief details have been provided to explain things, this time around Buckingham Palace has remained unusually tight-lipped only offering up the most oblique of official comments and not a single hard fact about what is going on.